 - They can apply to a set of items (user selects two or more items).

-- They can control the settings of the UI, which affects all items.
+- They can control the settings for parts of the UI content.
+For example, an action can affect all items in a table.

+The buttons are always right-aligned.
 Sort your buttons according to their importance for the user, with the most frequently-used action first and the most seldom-used action last.
 All buttons go into the overflow from right to left, thus ensuring that the most important buttons are the last to be moved into the overflow menu.
+For more information, see Action Placement.

 To enable responsiveness, use the OverflowToolbar control.
 Based on the sap.m.Toolbar control, the OverflowToolbar control is a container that provides overflow when its content does not fit in the visible area.
 Controls that can overflow include the segmented button, select, toggle button, checkbox, input, search field, combo box, and date/time input.